 Two antenna ports are said to be quasi co-located if the large-scale properties of the channel over which a symbol on one antenna port is conveyed can be inferred from the channel over which a symbol on the other antenna port is conveyed.
 The large-scale properties include one or more of delay spread, Doppler spread, Doppler shift, average gain, average delay, and spatial Rx parameters.
+If two antenna ports are said to be quasi co-located, the UE may assume that the channel over which a symbol on one antenna port is conveyed, is different from the channel over which a symbol on another antenna port is conveyed.